jbush001/NyuziProcessor/README.md

 ### To build tools and verilog models:

-  From the top directory, type 'make'
+From the top directory:

+    make

 ### Running verification tests (in verilog simulation)

-  From the top directory, 'make test'
+From the top directory:

+    make test

 ### Running 3D rendering engine (in verilog simulation)